-Once received, the kit must be stored at 2-8 °C. Reagents stored at this temperature can be used until the expiration date indicated on the package label.
+Once received, the kit must be stored at 2-8 °C in the dark.
+Unless storage and/or time in transit at conditions above 8 °C wasn't exceeding 14 days in total, all reagents can be used until the best before date as indicated on the package label.